brunosan/cv/index.md

 * Climate change and environmental policy.
 * Data science for social good.
 * Space exploration and astronomy.
-* Being a Dad, Traveling, Science, and outdoor running.
+* Being a great Dad, Traveling, Science, and outdoor running.

 ---